 A man and a woman, dressed in b-boy and b-girl gear, face off on an open stage.
 He straightens his arms toward her, clapping a forceful pulse.
 She claps on the upbeat, intersecting the space between his arms.
-Soon their patterns grow intricate, smoothly intermingling soft shoe, breaking and social dancing.
+Soon their patterns grow intricate, smoothly intermingling breaking, house, vogueing and African dances.
 Cultural expressions mix while a jazz combo interweaves Afro-Brazilian percussion with infectiously joyful piano tunes, by turns recalling tribal grounds, urban street corners and old-time music halls.

 It’s the opening of Ephrat Asherie’s Odeon and a mirthful finale to Off the EDGE contemporary dance festival, slated to run February 28 to March 2.
 Over three nights, in three Atlanta-area venues, the festival will present visiting companies ranging from nationally emerging artists — such as Asherie’s New York-based troupe and Miami-based Rosie Herrera Dance Theatre — to Philadelphia’s more established BalletX, bringing works by Cayetano Soto and Matthew Neenan, to London-based Company Wayne McGregor, a leading dance innovator with an international reputation.

 Georgia State University’s Rialto Center for the Arts — in partnership with the Kennesaw State University Dance Department and the Westside Cultural Arts Center — has just announced the lineup for the festival’s fourth iteration.
 Curated by Ilter Ibrahimof, the concert series will feature local, national and international talent as before.
 But this year, longer works and larger casts — notably 10 dancers from Company Wayne McGregor (rather than two in 2014’s festival) — plus chances to mix and mingle with artists, promise to make Off the EDGE one of the year’s dance highlights.